skorobogatydmitry/excadg/README.md

 > here is a list of improvemets could be implementex next

-- make a root module
-- make a gem
 - add timeouts
   - to payload
-  - to the whole vertex
+  - to whole vertex
   - to request processing
 - implement throttling (:suspended state)
   - limit # of running vertices
     - problem: can't find what to suspend
 - make a loop payload template
   - provide a mechanism to control # of children
+- avoid initializing Log on require

 ## Graph checks